 - Bacterial activity in the blocked pores leads to inflammation, resulting in red, angry spots.

-Late onset acne is more tricky to explain as it starts well after all the hormonal fluctuations of puberty should have finished.
+Late onset acne is trickier to explain as it starts well after all the hormonal fluctuations of puberty should have finished.
 Factors that have been suggested as possibly contributing to adult acne include:

 - Cosmetics – which may aggravate your acne, but are probable not the cause.
 Try using ‘non-comedogenic’ formulations which are less likely to block skin pores and make things worse